xwang365/portfolio-examples/paddlepaddle/bert-base/README.md

 ### Added

 - Added `README.md` to introduce how to run the Bert-Base model.
-- Added `run_squad.py` to run the SQuAD finetune task.
+- Added `run_squad.py` to run the SQuAD fine-tuning task.
 - Added `run_squad_infer.py` to run the SQuAD validation.
-- Added `dataset_ipu.py` to load input data in pretraining.
+- Added `dataset_ipu.py` to load input data in pre-training.
 - Added `run_stage.sh` to run the single task (phase1, phase2, SQuAD and validation).
 - Added `run_all.sh` to run the complete process.